muenzpraeger/create-lwc-app/README.md

 OPTIONS
-  -d, --directory=directory  [default: ./dist] defines the directory where the build is stored -i, --host=host            [default: localhost] sets the hostname -o, --open                 opens the site in the default browser -p, --port=port            [default: 3002] configures the port of the application -w, --webpack=webpack      location of custom webpack configuration file
+  -d, --directory=directory  [default: ./dist] defines the directory where the build is stored -i, --host=host            [default: 0.0.0.0] sets the hostname/IP address -o, --open                 opens the site in the default browser -p, --port=port            [default: 3002] configures the port of the application

 EXAMPLES
   lwc-services serve